Inflation Reduction Act: Energy and industry

 In October 2024, Deputy Treasury Secretary Wally Adeyemo revealed to Pontecorvo that he and his staff were planning to finalize the tax credit rules for clean hydrogen, advanced manufacturing, and tech-neutral clean power by December, and that bioenergy remained a sticking point for the latter; the reasons behind the Treasury's slow pace, he claimed, were understaffing and the review backlog of 30,000 comments on the clean hydrogen draft rule.
 Jael Holzman reported that soon after, experts in energy markets pointed to a lack of coordination between the IIJA's Hydrogen Hubs program and the IRA's clean hydrogen tax credits, price increases for electrolyzers, and the historically low cost of natural gas as additional reasons for the withdrawal of investment in Hub projects.

 On November 12, 2024, the Biden administration announced the parameters of its first ever methane fee for oil and gas companies, the Waste Emissions Charge, which the act mandated.
 The Charge was to be set at $900 per metric ton in 2024, rising to $1,500 per metric ton in 2026, and was forecasted to remove 1.2 million tons of methane (34 million tons of carbon dioxide equivalent) by 2036, with a net benefit of $2 billion.
 The rule was finalized early in 2025, and believed to be difficult to overturn.
 However, the incoming Congress overturned the regulation on March 14, 2025 via resolution, effectively abolishing the charge.

 In December 2024, the clean power investment tax credit's rules were finalized, which clarify what qualifies as an energy project, what assets an offshore wind farm, geothermal heat pump or biogas plant owner can use to claim the credit, and what credit-qualifying stored hydrogen can be used for.
 On December 18, the DOE used the Section 1706 Program to fund Pacific Gas and Electric Company's hydropower and energy storage expansions and enable experiments in virtual power plants.
-On January 16, 2025, the DOE used the program to lend $22.9 billion to six utility companies, the three largest recipients being DTE Electric Company, PacificCorp, and Consumers Energy, for similar purposes.
+On January 16, 2025, the DOE used the program to lend $22.9 billion to six utility companies, the three largest recipients being DTE Electric Company, PacifiCorp, and Consumers Energy, for similar purposes.